hyperknot/open-protector-standard/problems_solutions.md

 In 2024, the European Court of Justice ruled that certain European safety standards must be free to access (Case C-588/21 P).
 The logic was simple: if you're legally required to follow a standard, that standard is effectively law.
 And you shouldn't have to pay to read the law.

-This ruling specifically applies to "harmonised standards"—standards that are officially linked to EU safety regulations.
+This ruling specifically applies to "harmonised standards" - standards that are officially linked to EU safety regulations.
 Our harness back protector standards don't fall into that category, so this ruling doesn't automatically open them up.

 But the principle still makes sense for us: we're talking about equipment that protects pilots from spinal injuries.
 Pilots, manufacturers, and safety researchers should all be able to read and evaluate how back protectors are being tested.
 Hiding safety standards behind a paywall doesn't help anyone.

 That said, even if the standard became free tomorrow, it wouldn't fix the real issue: the standard has serious safety flaws that need to be addressed.

 **Proposed solution**: Create an open-source standard that CIVL / EN WG6 / DHV can adopt and contribute to.

 ## Safety problems with the current EN standard